Smartwatches With Health Metrics – Learn What They Are & Do

 Personal ECG devices are proven to save lives, but on the flip side, they can still miss major problems or cause someone to believe they have issues with their heart when they don’t.

 Smartwatches can’t be relied upon to detect all heart rhythm abnormalities – or worsening heart problems.
-It also can’t be relied upon to detect the electrical changes that take place during a heart attack or abnormal heart structure.
+It also can’t be relied upon to detect the electrical changes that take place during a heart attack or an abnormal heart structure.

 And again, remember these devices are not made to give any type of medical diagnosis on cardiovascular health.
 You do want to see your doctor for any health issues and questions.